-199 SPECIAL STUDIES OR PROJECTS IN ENVIRONMENTAL HEALTH AND SAFETY TECHNOLOGY
+199 SPECIAL STUDIES OR PROJECTS IN ENVIRONMENTAL HEALTH AND SAFETY MANAGEMENT

-Individual study, research or projects in Environmental Health and Safety Technology under instructor guidance.
+Individual study, research or projects in Environmental Health and Safety Management under instructor guidance.
 Written reports and periodic conferences required.
 Content and unit credit to be determined by student/instructor conferences and the Office of Instruction.
 May be repeated for a maximum of 9 units.

-200 HAZARDOUS MATERIALS MANAGEMENT (HMM) APPLICATIONS 4 UNITS
+200 HAZARDOUS MATERIALS MANAGEMENT (HMM) APPLICATIONS 4 UNITS better or "Pass" or concurrent enrollment

-Prerequisite: ENVT 100 or equivalent with a grade of "C" or better or "CR" or concurrent enrollment
+Prerequisite: EHSM 100 or equivalent with a grade of "C" or botter or "Page" or consurrent correllment